marcusyatim/M-M/README.md

 Found in `./code/ratings-classification/`:

-1. `fine_tune_BERT.ipynb`: This notebook takes a custom dataset - 'RAW_interactions.csv' and preprocess the reviews and ratings columns to be usable with DistilBERT base model from Huggingface.
+1. `fine_tune_BERT.ipynb`: This notebook takes a custom dataset - 'RAW_interactions.csv' and preprocess the reviews and ratings columns to be usable with DistilBERT base model from Hugging Face.
 Then fine-tune said model according to the custom dataset to perform multi-labels classification (the ratings from 1-5).
 Saves to disk the following:
 > - `config.json` and `tf_model.h5`: The weights of the fine-tuned model.

 2. `run_BERT.py`: A python script that takes in a review and runs it through the fine-tuned DistilBERT base model from Huggingface.
 The results from the model is then post-processed to get the rating number.